Knowledge Organisers: What They Are And How To Use Them In KS1 and KS2

 Pupils’ working memory can process the bigger picture rather than getting distracted with the meaning of certain words etc. This is an absolute work-load saviour – no more last minute rushes to the photocopier and printing off 30 sheets of practice questions which some pupils may not be able to do independently!

-The fact that knowledge organisers are physical printed out items, also ensures there is no barrier to uptake or technology requirement that might otherwise prove a barrier to pupil premium children accessing the material
+The fact that knowledge organisers are physical printed out items, also ensures there is no barrier to uptake or technology requirement that might otherwise prove a barrier to pupil premium children accessing the material during their home learning.

 3. Knowledge organisers are an excellent tool for inclusion